ExpLife0011/win32_protocol/README.md

 Header-only URI Protocol Handler for windows

 #How to use it?
-Here's all the API you need!
+Here's all the functions you need to know about!
 ```C++
 void handle_cmd( const char* cmd_raw ); // you should pass lpCmdLine to this function for everything to function properly
 protocol_t* create_protocol( std::string protocol_name ); // creates a new protocol and registers it if it wasnt registered before so it can be used ( protocol_name://x/y/z/ )